 My research focuses on the cross-cultural study of the rise in biometric and camera surveillance in India and the United States.
 In particular, my work tracks the effects of two recent rulings (1) a reenacted anti-sodomy law and (2) a 2017 Supreme Court ruling in India, which declared privacy a fundamental right.

 Learning how to clearly convey one’s thoughts and opinions is a skill that is useful in any discipline or field.
 As a consultant, I hope to meaningfully contribute to students’ learning of communication skills.
 While, the art of writing and communicating is a lifelong journey, consultants can help increase the effectiveness of one’s written, oral, and visual communication skills.

-On campus, I help grow the Anthropology department’s social media presence and coordinate the Mutant Anthropologies yearly workshop.
-Also, I volunteer as a graduate liaison for Students Transforming Rice Into a Violence-Free Environment (STRIVE) and the Center for Teaching Excellence (CTE).
-In addition, I am a projectionist at the Rice Cinema as well as a fellow at the Feminist Economics journal housed under the Center for the Study of Women, Gender, and Sexualities (CSWGS).
-While being a full time graduate student eats up most of my time outside of class, I make time for nail art, playing with my two cats, and watching Hindi YouTubers.
+On campus, I help coordinate the Mutant Anthropologies yearly workshop and volunteer as a department liaison for Students Transforming Rice Into a violence-Free Environment (STRIVE) and the Center for Teaching Excellence (CTE).
+While being a full time graduate student eats up most of my time outside of class, I make time for nail art, playing with my two cats, and workout in Owl Pump every week.